minimaxir/hacker-news-gpt-2/README.md

 * `temp_1_0`: Crazier, mostly syntactically correct.
 Funnier IMO.
 Almost all titles are unique and have not been posted on HN before.
 * `temp_1_3`: Even more crazy, occasionally syntactically correct.

+The `top_p` variants are generated with the same temperature using nucleus sampling at `0.9`.
+The results are slightly crazier at each corresponding temperature, but not off-the-rails.

 ## How To Get the Text and Train the Model

 The Hacker News titles were retrieved from BigQuery (w/ [a trick](https://stackoverflow.com/questions/7394748/whats-the-right-way-to-decode-a-string-that-has-special-html-entities-in-it/29824550#29824550) to decode HTML entities that occasionally clutter BQ data):